From Birdwatch to Community Notes, from Twitter to X: four years of community-based content moderation: Introduction

 \section{KEYWORDS}

 Content Moderation, Community Notes, Birdwatch, Network Analysis, Topic Modelling

-\section{INTRODUCTION}
+\section{Introduction}

-The rapid production and spread of user-generated content on social media platforms in the absence of editorial oversight has increased users’ exposure to false or misleading information\cite{thai2016big}.
+The rapid production and spread of user-generated content on social media platforms in the absence of editorial oversight have increased users’ exposure to false or misleading information \citep{thai2016big}.
 In response, social media platforms have taken various approaches to content moderation.
 Content Moderation refers to the process of monitoring, flagging, or removing content that violates community guidelines or is deemed harmful.
-The main moderation strategies have been expert review and algorithmic systems.
+The main moderation strategies have been expert evaluation and automated systems.
 However, each comes with limitations.
-Expert evaluation, while often accurate, is costly and impractical at scale, given the sheer volume of content that needs moderation\cite{hassan2015quest}.
-Automated algorithmic methods, on the other hand, are constrained by the biases and quality of their training data, often reinforcing systemic biases in classification\cite{binns2017like}.
+Expert evaluation, while often accurate, is costly and impractical at scale, given the sheer volume of content that needs moderation \citep{hassan2015quest}.
+Automated methods, on the other hand, are constrained by the biases and quality of their training data, often reinforcing systemic biases in classification \citep{binns2017like}.
 In light of these challenges, community-based content moderation, leveraging the collective judgment of users, has emerged as a promising alternative.

 On January 23, 2021, X (formerly Twitter) launched Community Notes (formerly Birdwatch), the first large-scale community-driven initiative to moderate misleading content.
-To participate, Contributors must have been active on X for at least six months, have a verified phone number, and maintain a clean record of rule compliance\cite{XCommunityNotesSigningUp}.
+To participate, Contributors must have been active on X for at least six months, have a verified phone number, and maintain a clean record of compliance with the rules \citep{XCommunityNotesSigningUp}.

 Contributors can write a Note to provide the missing context in relation to the Posts they find misleading.
-Other Contributors then rate these Notes as helpful, somewhat helpful, or unhelpful (Figure~\ref{fig:example} (a)).
-The Note that receives the Helpful status based on the ratings from a diverse group of Contributors is displayed beneath the original Post in the timeline (an example is shown in Figure~\ref{fig:example} (b))\cite{XCommunityNotesNotesOnTwitter}.
+Other Contributors then rate these Notes as helpful, somewhat helpful, or not helpful (Figure~\ref{fig:example}(a)).
+The Note that receives the Helpful status based on the ratings from a diverse group of Contributors is displayed beneath the original Post in the timeline (an example is shown in Figure~\ref{fig:example}(b)) \citep{XCommunityNotesNotesOnTwitter}.